AntonioNRodrigues/SDProject/README.md

 # SDProject
-repository to the project of distributed system.
+Repository to the project of distributed system.